digitalhogarth/digitalhogarth.github.io/pages/about.md

 ### Data
-For this project we used images from the Metropolitan Museum of Art, WikiMedia, and other sources.
-Metadata and categorization applied to these images comes from these sources along with the project team’s own classification of Hogarth’s work and its forms, functions, content, and historical context.
-Descriptions associated with images in our data page come from these sources as well as..
+For this project, we compiled a list of every known work of William Hogarth using the [Wikipedia List of Hogarth’s Work](https://en.wikipedia.org/wiki/List_of_works_by_William_Hogarth) page.
+Using sources such as Metropolitan Museum of Art, WikiMedia, Royal Academy of Arts, and others, we created a spreadsheet that listed the works along with the source we used for the images displayed in our collection.
+The project team then categorized each work into a set of classifications based on the type of artwork:  portrait; ticket; book illustration; shop card; book plate; frontispiece; ornament, sign, letterhead, seal; satire; historical, religious, literary; conversation piece; and moral instruction.
+Using these classifications, we narrowed down the number of works to display in our collection proportionally.
+The image source data from the original spreadsheet was then transferred to a spreadsheet connected to the CollectionBuilder site where the additional metadata was added to each image.

 [Data friends add more?
 Developing more text and sources for descriptions on our own?
 Will discuss!]

 ### Image Data Sources Citations